Atsuma, Hokkaido: Climate

+Demographics

+Per Japanese census data, the population of Atsuma has declined over the past half-century.

 History

 In the middle of the 12th century, Northern Fujiwara supposedly had its trading post in Atsuma.

 On 6 September 2018, Atsuma was the town hardest hit by the 2018 Hokkaido Eastern Iburi earthquake.
 It caused landslides that killed several of the town's residents when their homes were buried.
 A revitalization effort organized by the town since 2018 has attracted new residents, leading to an increase of the town's population.

 Education

-Atsuma currently has a high school, called the Hokkaido Atsuma High School (北海道厚真高等学校, Hokkaidō Atsuma Kōtōgakkō) The town also has two junior high schools and two elementary schools.
+Atsuma currently has a high school, called the Hokkaido Atsuma High School (北海道厚真高等学校, Hokkaidō Atsuma Kōtōgakkō).
+The town also has two junior high schools and two elementary schools.